alpha-yadav/DSA/readme.md

 For general-purpose n-ary trees, the **list of children** representation often provides a good balance of simplicity, efficiency, and flexibility.
 The **child-sibling** method is a reasonable alternative if memory efficiency is a prime concern and the trees tend to be shallow with few siblings per node.
 The array representation is only suitable for complete or nearly complete n-ary trees.

+#  Introduction
+Please provide me with context.
+An introduction to *what*?
+I need more information to write an introduction.
+For example, tell me:

+* **What is the topic?** (e.g., the history of the Roman Empire, the benefits of exercise, a new software program)
+* **Who is the audience?** (e.g., experts, general public, children)
+* **What is the purpose of the introduction?** (e.g., to inform, to persuade, to entertain)

+Once I have this information, I can write a suitable introduction.